gtvr/gtvr.github.io/_includes/tabs/about.md

 # _Welcome!_

-We are an unofficial student organization at Georgia Tech dedicated to the exploring and proliferating virtual reality technology.
+We are a student organization at Georgia Tech dedicated to the exploring and proliferating virtual reality technology.

 ## What We Do